h8d13/LKFS/README.md

 **Default credentials:** root / alpine (change after first boot!)
 Also need to run `apk update && apk upgrade` once you are in.

-Then you can run setup-alpine like you normally would and at disk selection pick "none".

 Finally: using partitionmanager I resize the disk for it to take the full USB.

 -----